Docker Configuration¶

 5432 |

 PostgreSQL port.
-If you change this, uncomment the matching lines in docker-compose.yml. |
+If you change it, uncomment the matching lines in docker-compose.yml. |

 DATABASE_URL |

 (auto-built) | Full connection string.
-Set this to use an external Postgres instance instead of the POSTGRES_* variables.
+Use this instead of POSTGRES_* variables when pointing to an external Postgres.
 Format: postgresql://user:password@host:5432/dbname |

 PORT |